World War II in Yugoslav Macedonia

 After Bulgaria switched sides in the war in September 1944, the Bulgarian 5th.
 Army stationed in Macedonia, moved back to the old borders of Bulgaria.
 In the early October the newly formed Bulgarian People's Army together with the Red Army reentered occupied Yugoslavia to blocking the German forces withdrawing from Greece.
-Yugoslav Macedonia was liberated in end of November when communist Yugoslavia was established.
-After the German retreat forced by the Bulgarian offensive, the conscription of Macedonians in the army increased significantly.
+Yugoslav Macedonia was liberated in the end of November.